Small Business 101

 - May have higher contribution limits than an RRSP.

-- Allows for lump sum contributions for past service since 1991, or earlier under certain circumstances.
+- Allows for lump sum contributions for past service after 1989.

 - Offers an excellent way to increase retirement assets.